khos2ow/cloudstack-systemvm-builder/README.md

     docker pull khos2ow/cloudstack-systemvm-builder:packer

-You can replace `packer` tag by `veewee` if you are building templates for CloudStack before 4.11.x.
+You need to replace `packer` tag by `veewee` if you are building templates for CloudStack before `4.11.x.y`.

 ### Build local repository